 The different learning principles help us to understand deep into the psychology of learning and what pushes people to learn successfully.
 Let us take a look at some of the basic and important principles of learning.

 1. Effort management planning

 The idea that ability determines what and how much kids learn is replaced by the assumption that sustained and directed effort may deliver high accomplishment for all students in an effort-based school.
-Everything is set up to elicit and support this effort, to deliver the message that efforts are required and that challenging difficulties may be overcome with perseverance.
+Everything is set up to elicit and support this effort, to deliver the message that effort is required and that challenging difficulties may be overcome with perseverance.
 High standards are established, and assessments are based on them.
 All pupils follow a structured curriculum that is aligned with the set standards.
 They are given as much time and expert guidance as they require in order to meet or surpass objectives.

 During the learning process, the learner’s active participation should be permitted and encouraged.
 Participation increases motivation and tends to engage more senses in the learning process.
 When people engage, they learn more quickly and retain their information for a longer time.